Eric-YH/ConsoleApp1/README.md

 Idempotency
-Running the program multiple times with the same snapshot does not create duplicates.
+Running the program multiple times with the same snapshot does not create duplicates. for each: var changed = existing.Amount != tx.Amount...
 Guaranteed by audit only on real changes